-The Kieran Maxwell Legacy at CCLG is raising funds to support work and research into early diagnosis of childhood cancer, and fund research into Ewing's sarcoma
+The Kieran Maxwell Legacy at CCLG is raising funds to support research into Ewing sarcoma and all childhood cancers.

 Kieran's mum Nicola shares Kieran's story: